codeforamerica/blockee/README.md

 ### Hosting on Heroku

-Blockee is actually ready to host on your own Heroku instance.
-The Procfile defines a web worker that assumes you've created a release distribution of Blockee.
-To create a release run the following grunt command:

-    $ bbb clean
-    $ bbb release

-This will remove/update the dist/release files with any changes you might have made.
-Now you can do the typical heroku create, git push heroku master steps to push the site to your heroku app.
+Blockee is already ready to host on your own Heroku instance.
+When deploying to Heroku, your javascript and css will be automatically concatenated/compiled for faster loading.
+You can do the typical heroku create, git push heroku master steps to push the site to your heroku app.

-To test your release locally, run the site via the Procfile (this assumes you are somewhat familiar with heroku and have foreman installed).
-Specifically, run:
+To test this concatenated/compilation release locally, run:

-    $ foreman start
+    $ bbb clean release monolithic:release

+This will remove any previously compiled static assets, re-compile static assets, then start your local testing server (but using compiled assets, not development ones).
+Now visit [http://localhost:8000/](http://localhost:8000/).

 ### Thanks!